nicholaswmin/fsm/README.md

 - Cancelled transitions don't change the *state*.
 - Subsequent `state hook` methods are not called.

-> example: a turnstile requiring `50c` coins
+> a turnstile that requires a `50c` coins to operate.
-> to let people through:

 ```js
 const turnstile = fsm({